KAJI - User Guide

 Example:

-to remove the first chapter in the list which in this case isChapter 1
+- Step 1: Enter the command remove 1to remove the first chapter in the list which in this case isChapter 1:

 - Step 2: The chapter and the flashcards in it are removed, and the output message below will be shown: